sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 let UPDATE_NOTIFICATION_IDENTIFIER = "UpdateCheck"

 @NSApplicationMain
-@objc class AppDelegate: NSObject, NSApplicationDelegate, SPUStandardUserDriverDelegate, UNUserNotificationCenterDelegate {
+@objc class AppDelegate: NSObject, NSApplicationDelegate, SPUUpdaterDelegate, SPUStandardUserDriverDelegate, UNUserNotificationCenterDelegate {
     // This controller's updaterDelegate and userDriverDelegate outlets are connected to this instance as well
     @IBOutlet var updaterController: SPUStandardUpdaterController!
     // Menu bar item for our background application